xyproto/orbiton/README.md

 * Solving Advent of Code tasks.
 * Generate poetry with the help of ChatGPT, by prefixing a line in a plain text file with `!`.
 * Being placed on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in log, man page and image viewer, can be used as `EDITOR=o visudo` and has built-in support for editing and formatting `/etc/fstab` files.
+* Write X number of words in a distraction-free full-screen editor.
+Press `ctrl-g` to see the word count in the status bar.

 For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).